USA

 Day 6 to 8 (01.10.2022 - 03.10.2022)

 On the sixth day we got up early and ate breakfast together with the aunt and uncle of our friend.
 After that we headed to our first stop on the road trip.
-Sequoia National Park is most famous for its large Sequoia trees, whose size is truly impressive.
+Sequoia National Park is most famous for its large Sequoia trees, the size of which are truly impressive.
 In Sequoia National Park we stopped first at Tunnel Rock and then at Tunnel Log.
 After that we walked a bit through the Sequoia trees before we finally stopped at Moro Rock and walked all the way to the top.
 From the top we had a fantastic view over the whole valley below and the sheer vastness of the national park.
-Last we visited Tuolumne Grove and the General Sherman Tree, the largest tree in the world.
+Last we visited the General Sherman Tree, the largest tree in the world.
 In the evening we went to Fresno for the night.
-The next day we went to Yosemite National Park one last time on this trip before we drove the Tioga road past Tenaya Lake to Mammoth Lakes.
+The next day we went to Yosemite National Park where encountered the first bear on our road trip just a few minutes away from our car.
+We then headed on to the trailhead of the Mist Trail, which we then followed along Vernal Fall to the top of Vernal Fall and past Nevada Fall to the top of Nevada Fall.
+From there we continued along the John Muir Trail on the other side of the valley until we finally returned to the Mist Trail at the Vernal Footbridge.
+Since we started hiking relatively late this filled out our whole first day at Yosemite NP, so we headed to Mariposa for the night.
+The next day we went to Yosemite Valley one last time on this trip and checked out the Mirror Lake and Tuolumne Grove before we drove the Tioga road past Tenaya Lake to Mammoth Lakes.

 Day 9 to 11 (04.10.2022 - 06.10.2022)